 HHCI respects the copyrights of those involved in creating and distributing copyrighted material, including music, movies, software, and other literary and artistic works.
 It is the policy of HHCI to comply with copyright law.
 If users utilize copyrighted materials for educational, instructional, research, scholarship and like areas, HHCI will follow the legal doctrine of fair use currently a part of the copyright law.
-HHCI's students and faculty will not make unauthorized copies of copyrighted material on or using

-HHCI's computer system, network or storage media.
+HHCI's students and faculty will not make unauthorized copies of copyrighted material on or using HHCI's computer system, network or storage media.
 Also, HHCI's faculty and students will not store unauthorized copies of copyrighted works using HHCI's system, network and/or storage media.
 HHCI's faculty and students should not download, upload, transmit, make available or otherwise distribute copyrighted material without authorization using HHCI's computer system, network, and Internet access or storage media.
 This is inclusive of utilizing unlicensed/unauthorized peer-to-peer file services that would promote copyright infringement.
-HHCI reserves the right to monitor its computer systems, networks and storage media for compliance with this policy, at any time, without notice, and with or without cause.
-Additionally, HHCI reserves the right to delete from its computer systems and storage media, or restrict access to, any seemingly unauthorized copies of copyrighted materials it may find, at any time and without notice.
+HHCI reserves the right to monitor its computer systems, networks and storage media, or restrict access to, any seemingly unauthorized copies of copyrighted materials it may find, at any time and without notice.
 Users who violate this policy are subject to disciplinary action as appropriate under the circumstances.
 Such disciplinary action may include termination, expulsion and other legal actions.
 For more information, please see the website of the US Copyright Office, www.copyright.gov.